thosgood/this-weeks-finds/markdown/201-250/week229.md

 >
 > Later yet, during Imperial Rome, the largest bronze/brass coin minted
 > (no longer a misnomer) was a sestertius; its weight was less than 30
-> grams by the time of Claudius and falling, always falling\....
+> grams by the time of Claudius and falling, always falling....
 >
 > Appropriate references are:
 >